anthonyGosme/loadbalancer/README.md

 6 - why this solution ?
 ---------
 docker, helm and kubernetes are states of art solution to create, package and ship cloud aplication based on docker image, and all in a very replicable way.
-	Docker build image no dependencies of the hosts and automate the setup of the include service. kubernetes build resiliant services and replicable configuration arround docker images helm package safe realease without harcoded information and manual stept and assure the deployment lifecycle I do Jmeter integrations to test all 'the case in the target envirronement
+Docker build image with no dependencies of the hosts and automate the setup of the include service.
+	kubernetes build resiliant services and replicable configuration arround docker images helm package safe realease without harcoded information and manual stept and assure the deployment lifecycle I do Jmeter integrations to test all 'the case in the target envirronement